danielbirman28/FoodRecipesProject/README.md

 ### Interesting Aggegrates

-Here we created a dataframe called <code class="language-plaintext highlighter-rouge">contributor_aggregates</code> where we grouped by is_dessert and is_healthy and calculated aggregate statistics to analyze the difference between these two reciupe types.
+Here we created a dataframe called <code class="language-plaintext highlighter-rouge">contributor_aggregates</code> where we grouped by <code class="language-plaintext highlighter-rouge">'is_dessert'</code> and <code class="language-plaintext highlighter-rouge">'is_healthy'</code> and calculated aggregate statistics to analyze the difference between these two reciupe types.
 By examining the average rating, steps, and cooking time for dessert and healthy recipes, we can gain insights into how these types of recipes differ in terms of user preferences and preparation requirements.
 The dataframe below for <code class="language-plaintext highlighter-rouge">contributor_aggregates</code> shows the first 5 rows of which contributors of recipes tend to have the highest total number of recipes submitted, highest average cook times, and higest average total recipe steps.
 As we can see, the contributor with contributor ID 37449 has the most recipes submitted at 3060 total recipes.
 Contributor 226863 has the highest average steps per recipe at over 12 average steps and the highest average minutes required at 112 minutes!
+Could it be that having a higher average steps means the recipe will take longer to make?

 |   contributor_id |   avg_rating |   total_recipes |   avg_steps |   avg_minutes |
 |-----------------:|-------------:|----------------:|------------:|--------------:|